National Elections 2018

 28 January: Austria, regional election in Niederoesterreich.

 25 February: Austria, regional election in Tirol.
+Results here.

 4 March: Austria, regional election in Kaernten.
+Results here.

-20-21 March: Netherlands, provincial and municipal elections.
+20 March: Netherlands, municipal elections.

 22 April: Austria, regional election in Salzburg.